32 Cool Things about

 14. “I saw Concorde once on the tarmac at Melbourne!”
 Thank you, Tegan, for that oh-so-informative statement.

-15. And again, sending Concorde up again is completely undramatic.
+15. And to reiterate, sending Concorde up again is completely undramatic.
 Gosh, what could happen?
 Possibly the same thing as to the other Concorde?

-16. If the Tardis interior tilts every time its exterior lands on its side, then is all the furniture now in a gigantic heap on the floor of every room?
+16. If the Tardis tilts every time it lands on its side, then is all the furniture now in a gigantic heap on the floor of every room?
 And what happens when the Tardis spins, or encounters turbulence?
 This is before we get to the question of what happens to the swimming pool.

 17. “Nyssa, what's the matter?” seems a distinctly mild reaction when someone randomly utters an ear-piercing screech.